 If your vehicle is a lemon and you opt for a repurchase, you will be entitled to a refund of your down payment and any monthly finance payments made to date.
 You will also be entitled to have your vehicle loan paid off in full.
 If you incurred any incidental damages, such as rental car expenses, repair costs, and towing expenses, you will be entitled to reimbursement of these as well.

 While you are not legally required to hire an attorney for your Lemon Law claim, there are a number of benefits to doing so.
 California’s Lemon Law and the claims process are complicated, and the major of manufacturers have teams of experts and defense lawyers who deal with Lemon Law claims on a daily basis.
 Hiring an attorney will give you the best chance to succeed with your claim.
-Also, due to the attorneys’ fees provision in the Lemon Law, hiring an attorney for your California Lemon Law claim should come at no financial cost to you.
+Also, due to the attorneys’ fees provision in the Lemon Law, hiring an attorney for your California Lemon Law claim is at the expense of the manufacturer, not you.

 Continue reading to learn how to exercise your rights under California’s Lemon Law:

 To find out if you have a claim, contact Neale & Fhima and request a free consultation with one of our experienced California Lemon Law attorneys.
 Call (888) 407-2955 or tell us about your lemon online now.